Mike S. Miller: Religious messages in comics

 Comic book writer Joe Harris said that after Miller drew the comic book "X-Factor #147", Harris had to "try and artfully place caption narration to cover all the unscripted 'Jesus Saves!' and 'Evolution: A Theory In Crisis' type messages he'd scribbled and hidden throughout the damn thing."
 Harris recalls covering up messages with captions and word balloons.

 In another comic drawn by Miller, "Wolverine #144", Miller successfully included a URL to a conservative Christian website and a reference to Jesus's final words in pieces of signage, a "choose life" bumper sticker, and a scene of Wolverine on a crucifix.
 In response to the articles, Miller tweeted that the story was not newsworthy and its reporter was "a hack".

-Cancelled contract with a convention

-In 2018, Grand Rapids Comic Con announced that he would not be attending the convention, even though he had previously been on the schedule.
-In a letter from the convention to Miller, event director Mark Hodges said that it followed "very disparaging remarks you have made in regards to minorities and women over the past few weeks", describing "stereotyping and incredibly inappropriate" comments of a Nigerian guest on Miller's podcast, and "several comments over the last couple months directed at women that I found to downright rude."
-Hodges said that he decided "to pull you from appearing at our event due to these xenophobic comments."
-Hodges said that the convention would not be publicly stating the reason for the removal, but Miller read the letter in full on his YouTube channel.

 Personal life

 Miller lives in San Diego, California.